- List of Medicines Recommended for Disposal by Flushing

-This list from FDA tells you what expired, unwanted, or unused medicines you should flush down the sink or toilet to help prevent danger to people and pets in the home.
+This list from FDA tells you which medicines you should flush down the sink or toilet when they are no longer needed to help prevent danger to people and pets in the home.
 Flushing these medicines will get rid of them right away and help keep your family and pets safe.

 Links in the list below go to medicine information for consumers that includes specific disposal instructions.

-Click here for a printable version of this list (PDF - 61KB) (revised November 2013).
+Click here for a printable version of this list (PDF - 94B) (revised April 2016).